MicroFlow: An Efficient Rust-Based Inference Engine for TinyML: Related Work

-ML models demand a considerable amount of storage memory and consume a substantial amount of CPU cycles for computation.
-To overcome these issue, techniques such as \emph{quantization} and \emph{pruning} are employed to reduce their memory and computation requirements, particularly for Deep Neural Networks~(DNNs)~\cite{han2016deepcompressioncompressingdeep}.
-Quantization converts the floating-point values of the model parameters to fixed-point values with lower precision, typically 8-bit integers.
-Pruning, on the other hand, removes redundant or insignificant parameters, further reducing the model size and computation load.
-Together, these methods significantly decrease memory usage and computation time, while maintaining the model's accuracy within an acceptable range~\cite{8578384}.
+ML models require a considerable amount of memory storage and consume a substantial amount of CPU cycles also during the inference phase.
+To overcome these issues, the tinyML literature explores techniques such as \emph{quantization}, \emph{pruning}, \emph{knowledge distillation} and \emph{efficient architectures} to reduce memory and computational requirements.
+Quantization converts the floating-point values of the model parameters to fixed-point values with lower precision, typically 8-bit integers, significantly reducing storage and computation requirements~\cite{jacob2018quantization}.
+Pruning, on the other hand, removes redundant or insignificant parameters, further reducing the model size and computation load~\cite{han2016deepcompressioncompressingdeep}.
+Knowledge distillation involves training a small student model to mimic the behavior of a large teacher model, often achieving a student with a smaller footprint and comparable performance to those of the big teacher model~\cite{hinton2015distilling}.
+Additionally, efficient architecture designs introduce new layers types and reduce the number of parameters to optimize models performances~\cite{howard2017mobilenets, iandola2016squeezenet}.
+Together, these methods significantly decrease memory usage and computation, while maintaining the model's accuracy within an acceptable range~\cite{8578384}.

-There are two main approaches to develop TinyML engines: compiler-based and interpreter-based~\cite{dutta2021tinyml}.
+Deploying these optimized models on MCUs also requires the development of optimized ML engines~\cite{alajlan2022tinyml}.
+Two main types of engine address this problem: compiler-based and interpreter-based~\cite{dutta2021tinyml}.
 The choice between the two depends on the specific application's requirements.
 The interpreter-based approach provides flexibility and dynamic behavior but can be computationally expensive and less memory-efficient, while the compiler-based approach provides optimized and memory-efficient code but is less dynamic and more resource-intensive at compile-time.
 MicroFlow has been developed using a compiler-based approach in favour of runtime efficiency.
-Different solutions are discussed and compared in Sec.~\ref{sec:tinyml_frameworks}.
+Different solutions are discussed and compared in Sec.~\ref{sec:tinyml_frameworks}